Skip to Main Content

 How to get a jumbo mortgage

-To get a jumbo mortgage, you might have to jump through a few extra hoops.
+Borrowers might have to jump through a few extra hoops to get a jumbo mortgage than they would for a conforming one.
 Here are the key steps to getting this type of loan:

 • Make sure you qualify.
 You’ll need to clear three hurdles to qualify for a jumbo loan with the most favorable terms: a low DTI ratio, a stellar credit score and hefty reserves.
 You might need as much as 12 months’ worth of mortgage payments in the bank, in addition to sufficient funds to cover closing costs.

-• Gather documentation.
-Lenders will need proof of your income, credit history and assets.
+• Gather documentation: As with any loan, lenders will need to see proof of your income, credit history and assets.

-• Expect extra scrutiny.
-Jumbo lenders are taking a big risk, so they might spend more time examining your income, verifying your cash reserves and generally vetting your finances.
+• Expect extra scrutiny: Jumbo lenders are taking a bigger risk, so they might spend more time examining your income, verifying your cash reserves and generally vetting your finances.
 The underwriting process may well take longer.

 Meet our Bankrate experts